4ngel2769/ac.tech/README.md

 - Start the development server: `npm run dev`
 - Open your browser and go to `http://localhost:3000`

-3. Then, add a section on the features and functionalities of your website.
-You can use bullet points or paragraphs to describe what your website can do and how it works.
-For example:

 ## Features and Functionalities

 - Responsive design that adapts to different screen sizes and devices